 72% of businesses who suffer a data breach fail within 24 months.

-It’s because of statistics like these that Web-Sta continues to identify and implement ways to strengthen the security of its 100s of clients’ websites.
+It’s because of statistics like these that we continue to identify and implement ways to strengthen the security of its 100s of clients’ websites.

-In addition to eliminating cyber threats through compromised emails accounts, we’re also able to add additional services to your website hosting to ensure it become much more robust through our new “managed services and monthly reporting” commencing in early 2018.
-Here’s how:
+In addition to eliminating cyber threats through compromised emails accounts, we’re also able to add additional supportive services to our website hosting to ensure it become much more robust:

 - Daily backups